-Activi ty activities in the vicinity of National grid transmission lines must comply with the NZECP 34:2001.
-NC4 a.
-Sensitive activities and buildings (excluding accessory buildings associated with an existing activity): i. within 10 metres of the centre line of a 66kV electricity distribution line or within 10 metres of a foundation of an associated support structure; or within 5 metres of the centre line of a 33kV and the Heathcote to Lyttelton 11kV electricity distribution line or within 5 metres of a foundation of an associated support structure. b.
-Fences within 5 metres of a 66kV, 33kV and the Heathcote to Lyttelton 11kV electricity distribution line support structure foundation. c.
+- a.
+Sensitive activities and buildings (excluding accessory buildings associated with an existing activity): - i. within 10 metres of the centre line of a 66kV electricity distribution line or within 10 metres of a foundation of an associated support structure; or - ii. within 5 metres of the centre line of a 33kV and the Heathcote to Lyttelton 11kV electricity distribution line or within 5 metres of a foundation of an associated support structure. - b.
+Fences within 5 metres of a 66kV, 33kV and the Heathcote to Lyttelton 11kV electricity distribution line support structure foundation. - c.
 Any application made in relation to this rule shall not be publicly notified or limited notified other than to Orion New Zealand Limited or other electricity distribution network utility operator.

-Advice notes: 1.
-The electricity distribution lines are shown on the planning maps.
-Vegetation to be planted around electricity distribution lines should be selected and/or managed to ensure that it will not result in that vegetation breaching the Electricity (Hazards from Trees) Regulations 2003.
-The New Zealand Electrical Code of Practice for Electrical Safe Distances (NZECP 34:2001) contains restrictions on the location of structures and activities in relation to electricity distribution lines.
-Buildings and activities i the vicinity of or electricity distribution lines must comply with the NZECP 34:2001.
+- 1. The electricity distribution lines are shown on the planning maps. - 2.
+Vegetation to be planted around electricity distribution lines should be selected and/or managed to ensure that it will not result in that vegetation breaching the Electricity (Hazards from Trees) Regulations 2003. - The New Zealand Electrical Code of Practice for Electrical Safe Distances (NZECP 34:2001) contains restrictions on the location of structures and activities in relation to electricity distribution lines.
+Buildings and activities in the vicinity of or electricity distribution lines must comply with the NZECP 34:2001.